-French and German authors have made significant contributions not only in literature but also in the field of philosophy.
+French and German authors have made significant contributions not only to literature but also to the field of philosophy.
 René Descartes and Jean-Paul Sartre are notable French philosophers, while Immanuel Kant and Friedrich Nietzsche are famous German philosophers.

 Those interested in psychology might be inclined to learn German rather than French because several renowned psychologists such as Sigmund Freud and Carl Jung wrote in German.
 Although these works have been translated into English, there is a certain satisfaction in being able to read the original texts.

 For those who love opera, learning either French or German can be a good choice, as these are among the most frequently used languages in opera, alongside Italian.
 In fact, some of the most popular operas of all time are in these languages, such as Wagner's “Tristan und Isolde” and Bizet's “Carmen.”

 In French, every noun has a grammatical gender, either masculine or feminine.
 For example “la lune” (the moon) is feminine whereas “le soleil” (the sun) is masculine.
 Even nouns that represent abstract concepts have grammatical genders, for example “la liberté” (freedom) is feminine while “le bonheur” (happiness) is masculine.

 In contrast, German has a more complex system of grammatical genders with three different categories: masculine, feminine, and neuter.
 The gender of a German noun does not always correspond to the gender of the corresponding French word.
 For instance, “der Mond” (the moon) is masculine, and “die Sonne” (the sun) is feminine.

 In both French and German, the gender of a noun can oftentimes be predicted by patterns in the ending of the word.
 See these articles: